hesido/cryptonote-proxy/readme.md

 ### Changes in 4.3.2
 * Added Monero's new algo to algo map list.
 * Added a new pool api type for a total of 4 types of pool apis (all pool api's are auto detected)
+* Added Cryptopia and MapleChange Ticker Api's, on top of the default TradeOgre api
 ### Changes in 4.3.1
 * You can now select price-type for each coin: "sell", "market", and "buy" price. "sell" price is default, this is the price that you can sell the coin.
 * You can now set a custom price for each coin - this allows you to profit-switch to coin based on difficulty without being affected by market movements, or include coins that are not yet on exchanges to auto-switching based on the price you speculate/intend to sell the coin.